You can get in trouble when you treat relationships as tools.

 Your body is a tool.
 It’s the tool you use to explore the world.

 It’s a tool you need to take care of.
-You need to make sure it gets plenty of rest.
+You need to do what you can so it has the best chance of getting rest possible.
 You need to get some exercise.
-You need to feed it, and when it stops working as well as it should, you need to fix it so that you can continue to enjoy it’s proper use.
-There are plenty of books and articles written on health.
+You need to take care to feed it in conjunction with what you need it to do, and when it stops working as well as it should, you need to fix it so you can continue to enjoy it’s proper use.
+There are plenty of books, articles, and videos created on health.
 They’re like the instruction manuals for any tool you might buy at the store: a vacuum cleaner, a blender, or even a pressure cooker.

-Too many people don’t do this, however.
+Too many people don’t do this.
 They ignore problems until they get to be too big.
 Or they blow up small problems into oversized ones for a variety of different motivations.

 Your body is a relationship, too.
 How you feel about it is crucial.
 The care with which you tend it is essential.
 Do you abuse it with overeating or alcohol?